 Thank you for allowing us to honor and remember Kara in so many positive ways.
 If you are reading this newsletter because you have lost someone to suicide or you love someone who is struggling to live, our heart goes out to you.
 We know all too well what it is like to live with someone who is struggling.
-Unfortunately deaths in the U.S. to suicide continue to rise; about 38,000 Americans die by suicide annually, twice the number of homicides.
+Unfortunately deaths in the U.S. to suicide continue to rise; about 41,19 Americans die by suicide annually, twice the number of homicides.
 Suicide is now the number one cause of injury death in America, surpassing car accidents and unintentional poisonings including overdoses.
+22 veterans die a day by suicide!
 Suicide is the 10th leading cause of death in the U.S., and the only cause of death that is increasing, not decreasing.
 Suicide is the third leading cause of death for 15-24 year olds and the second leading cause of death among college students.
 Even one loss to suicide is one too many.